Suggested links

 The Argument for Kratom Use

-Some pro-kratom users claim it helps them manage chronic pain, suggesting that it is a better alternative to “harder” opiates like oxycodone or hydrocodone.
+Some pro-kratom users claim that it helps them manage chronic pain, suggesting that it is a better alternative to “harder” opiates like oxycodone or hydrocodone.

 Other kratom users report that kratom helped them successfully overcome drug addiction (namely, opioid addiction) and resist cravings even months after quitting their drug use.